 - Lobster is high in vitamin B12, zinc, and selenium.
 Vitamins and minerals in lobster promote a healthy pregnancy.

 Potential risks of eating lobster during pregnancy

 Although eating lobster while pregnant is generally safe, there are some potential risks you should consider.

-- Mercury: Some types of seafood, including swordfish, tilefish, and tuna, can contain high levels of mercury, which can be harmful to the developing baby.
 While lobster is not known to have high levels of mercury, pregnant women should still be mindful of their overall seafood intake.

-- Allergic reactions: Some people may be allergic to seafood, including lobster.
+Some people may be allergic to seafood, including lobster.
 Avoiding lobster and other seafood is essential if a pregnant woman has a seafood allergy.

 Consuming too much of any food can produce nutritional imbalances and weight gain during pregnancy.